brooth/jeta-site/mysite/home/markdown/multi-modules.md

 ###DI Scopes

-Let's walk through an example, in which we need to substitute an entity that is injected in main module.
+Let's go through an example, in which we need to substitute an entity that is injected in the main module.
 As it's described in [*Dependency Injection*](/guide/inject.html) guide, we must create a scope and provider that extend corresponding classes from the main module.
-With created scope you can provide different entities for old dependencies.
-There is one problem though.
-How to replace the scope with the test one?
+With a created scope you can provide different entities for old dependencies.
+There is one problem though - how to replace the scope with the test one?
 We can use `@Implementation` [feature](/guide/implementation.html) for this:

     :::java
     @Scope